OzoneUT/my-tasks/README.md

 # my-tasks
 A simple to-do application created for Android and written in Kotlin.
-I created this app to learn and practice Google's Architecture Components, including: ViewModel, LiveData and Data Binding
+I created this app to learn and practice Google's Architecture Components, including: ViewModel, LiveData and Room.